 Will I be eligible?

-To be eligible you must have a long-term condition or disability that impacts on your ability to study.
+To be eligible for Disabled Students’ Allowance (DSA) you must have a long-term condition or disability that impacts on your ability to study.
 A vision impairment meets this requirement.
-You will need to provide evidence of your vision impairment, this is usually through a Certificate of Visual Impairment, or a letter from a medical professional.
+You will need to provide evidence of your vision impairment, this is usually through a Certificate of Visual Impairment or a letter from a medical professional.

 How much do I have to pay?

 DSA is a non-means tested grant – which means that you will not have to pay anything back.
-However, you will need to pay the first £200 towards a new computer, as the Government has stated that this is the minimum amount any student will incur when buying a computer.
+However, you will need to pay the first £200 towards a new computer.
+The Government has stated that this is the minimum amount any student will incur when buying a computer.

 How do I apply?

 If you are applying for student finance you can apply online, or you can request a paper application form.
 The form can take a while to complete, so make sure that you set aside some dedicated time to concentrate.
 If applying online, you should be able to save your application as you go, allowing you to take a break and return later.

 Your DSA application (England only)

 You should apply directly to Student Finance England for DSA.
 This can be done at the same time you are making your UCAS application.
 You will need to supply evidence with your application of your disability.
 This might be a letter from your doctor or vision impairment specialist.
 Student Finance England, a Disability Officer or University Student Support will be able to advise you on the evidence you need to submit.

 For large print, Braille or audio versions contact Student Finance England by calling 0141 243 3686 or email firstname.lastname@example.org.